nicklafferty/craftycody/content/crafts/diy-more-doors-for-the-ikea-kallax.md

 Once the fabric is on, it's time to add the hinges.
 I line mine up with the L-brackets since they're all in about the same place.

-Flip the door around and attached your cabinet pulls as well.
+Flip the door around and attach your cabinet pulls as well.

 ### Mounting